sakinahali/sakinah.github.io/_posts/2022-04-08-Flight-Delays.md

 The scatterplot shows the relationship between the sum of diverted and cancelled flights in various airlines.
 The cancelled was plotted on the y-axis and diverted on the x-axis while the airline was used to form a relationship between the two variables.
-It appears that the two variables do have a linear relationship with outliers but have a strong positive correlation.
-From the scatterplot, HA(Hawaiian Airlines inc.) has both low cancelled and diverted flights.
-WN(Southwest Airlines Co) has the highest cancelled and diverted flights.
+It appeared that the two variables do have a linear relationship with outliers but have a strong positive correlation.
+From the scatterplot, HA(Hawaiian Airlines inc.) had both low cancelled and diverted flights.
+WN(Southwest Airlines Co) had the highest cancelled and diverted flights.

 # Visualization 3- Departure delay of airlines over state and Airline